-That depends on the broadcast software that you choose, but we’ve made sure that the Hudl Focus camera is compatible with broadcast software that allows you to start getting money from your livestreams immediately, not years in the future.
-Want to see other ways to monetize your livestreams?
-Check out our blog post on how to earn money from your livestream.
+That depends on the broadcast software that you choose, but we’ve made sure Hudl Focus is compatible with broadcast software that allows you to start getting money from your livestreams immediately, not years into the future.
+And we have a few other ideas on how to earn money from your livestream.

 Some broadcast vendors share video streamed on their platform with media partners, allowing them to reproduce and distribute it.
 Always ask about privacy when deciding who you want to work with.
 Hudl does not claim any ownership over video that is livestreamed.
 Once video is in your Hudl account, however, we have dual ownership that allows us to create and publish highlights.

 This is another good privacy question to ask your broadcast software partner—you could end up getting pennies back for every dollar that fans and parents pay.
 Rest assured, Hudl won’t take any part of the revenue that your school generates through livestreaming.